 Here is our CEO and Co-Founder, Kfir Shapira with more about this topic:

 What Does eBay VeRO mean?

 So, what is actually eBay VeRO?
 VeRO is an acronym for the Verified Rights Owner.
 It is a program to authorize the intellectual property rights owners and authorized representatives of a certain brand to report eBay listings that may violate or undermine those rights.

 To understand it deeper, let us clarify the meaning of intellectual property.
-Intellectual property is work or invention that is the result of creativity, such as a manuscript or a design, to which one has rights and for which one may apply for a patent, copyright, trademark, etc. So, if we put it on eBay perspective they don’t allow us to post or sell a product included in the list of VeRO participating brand, unless you obtained an authorization of the intellectual property rights owner to do so.
+Intellectual property is work or invention that is the result of creativity, such as a manuscript or a design, to which one has rights and for which one may apply for a patent, copyright, trademark, etc. So, if we put it on an eBay perspective they don’t allow us to post or sell a product included in the list of VeRO participating brands unless you obtained the authorization of the intellectual property rights owner to do so.

-If you’ve already received a message from eBay tackling the same subject or you have questions about why eBay removed your listing, I can suggest you to contact the eBay customer support for more information.
+If you’ve already received a message from eBay tackling the same subject or you have questions about why eBay removed your listing, I can suggest you contact eBay customer support for more information.

-Examples of Infringements Based on eBay:
+Examples of VeRO Infringements Based on eBay:

 Click here to see the list of VeRO participating brands.